TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

         ]
     }

-Include Your Individual Extensions From `packages` Folder
+Include your individual extensions from `packages` folder
 ---------------------------------------------------------

 In the next step, you move all your individual extensions from